miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab04-4-business-process-flow-and-business-rules.md

 36. Add the action on the false path of the condition, indicated by the tick.

-37. Select the new action, go to the Properties pane, enter Make Not Required for Display Name, select Resolved On for Field, Select Business Required, and select Apply.
+37. Select the new action, go to the Properties pane, enter `Make Not Required` for Display Name, select Resolved On for Field, Select Not Business Required, and select Apply.

 38. The business rule should now match the image below.
 Select **Save the rule**.